miraland-labs/miraland/docs/src/validator/get-started/setup-a-validator.md

 > **NOTE** Some operators choose to make vanity keypairs for their identity and vote account using the `grind` sub command ([docs for reference](../../running-validator/validator-start#vanity-keypair)).

 ```
-solana-keygen new -o validator-keypair.json
+miraland-keygen new -o validator-keypair.json
 ```

 ```
-solana-keygen new -o vote-account-keypair.json
+miraland-keygen new -o vote-account-keypair.json
 ```

 ```
-solana-keygen new -o authorized-withdrawer-keypair.json
+miraland-keygen new -o authorized-withdrawer-keypair.json
 ```

 > **IMPORTANT** the `authorized-withdrawer-keypair.json` should be considered very sensitive information.
 Many operators choose to use a multisig, hardware wallet, or paper wallet for the authorized withdrawer keypair.
 A keypair is created on disk in this example for simplicity.
 Additionally, the withdrawer keypair should always be stored safely.
 The authorized withdrawer keypair should **never** be stored on the remote machine that the validator software runs on.
 For more information, see [validator security best practices](../best-practices/security.md#do-not-store-your-withdrawer-key-on-your-validator)

 ## Create a Vote Account

-Before you can create your vote account, you need to configure the Solana command line tool a bit more.
+Before you can create your vote account, you need to configure the Miraland command line tool a bit more.

-The below command sets the default keypair that the Solana CLI uses to the `validator-keypair.json` file that you just created in the terminal:
+The below command sets the default keypair that the Miraland CLI uses to the `validator-keypair.json` file that you just created in the terminal:

 ```
-solana config set --keypair ./validator-keypair.json
+miraland config set --keypair ./validator-keypair.json
 ```

 Now verify your account balance of `0`:

 ```
-solana balance
+miraland balance
 ```

-Next, you need to deposit some SOL into that keypair account in order create a transaction (in this case, making your vote account):
+Next, you need to deposit some MLN into that keypair account in order create a transaction (in this case, making your vote account):

 ```
-solana airdrop 1
+miraland airdrop 1
 ```

-> **NOTE** The `airdrop` sub command does not work on mainnet, so you will have to acquire SOL and transfer it into this keypair's account if you are setting up a mainnet validator.
+> **NOTE** The `airdrop` sub command does not work on mainnet, so you will have to acquire MLN and transfer it into this keypair's account if you are setting up a mainnet validator.

-Now, use the Solana cluster to create a vote account.
+Now, use the Miraland cluster to create a vote account.

 As a reminder, all commands mentioned so far **should be done on your trusted computer** and **NOT** on a server where you intend to run your validator.
 It is especially important that the following command is done on a **trusted computer**:

 ```
-solana create-vote-account -ut \
+miraland create-vote-account -ut \
     --fee-payer ./validator-keypair.json \
     ./vote-account-keypair.json \
     ./validator-keypair.json \
     ./authorized-withdrawer-keypair.json
 ```

 > Note `-ut` tells the cli command that we would like to use the testnet cluster.  `--fee-payer` specifies the keypair that will be used to pay the transaction fees.
-Both flags are not necessary if you configured the solana cli properly above but they are useful to ensure you're using the intended cluster and keypair.
+Both flags are not necessary if you configured the miraland cli properly above but they are useful to ensure you're using the intended cluster and keypair.

 ## Save the Withdrawer Keypair Securely